AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

     >
     >For more on building your first AMP email, see the [AMP developer documentation](https://amp.dev/documentation/guides-and-tutorials/start/create_email/?format=email).

     For example, you can use the product list component.
 You can maintain a list of products inside Adobe Campaign.
 Whenever you adjust a price or another element, it will be automatically reflected when the recipient opens again the email from their mailbox.
-For more on this, see [Example using AMP for Email](../../delivery/using/defining-the-email-content.md#example-amp).
+For more on this, see this [example](../../delivery/using/defining-the-email-content.md#example-amp).

 1. Personalize your AMP content as needed, as you would usually do.